College football's 50 best players in 2018

 Key stat: ACC-best 18 tackles for loss

-Willis transferred from Florida to Miami a few seasons ago but had mostly made headlines for all the wrong reasons.
+Willis transferred from Florida to Miami a few seasons ago and had mostly made headlines for all the wrong reasons.
 But coaches saw a more focused, committed Willis starting in the spring and projected a big season.
 What they ended up getting was a force on the interior of their line, starting in the opener against LSU.
 Willis led the ACC with 18 tackles for loss and finished fourth on his team with 59 tackles.

 39. N'KEAL HARRY